 Different treatment modalities have been tried over the years, none successful.
 The newest advent (March 2010) is a drug by the name of Xiaflex – you may want to check it out.

-Depending on the severity of the condition, the bend in the penis may make sexual intercourse difficult, or even impossible:
+Depending on the severity of the condition, the bend in the penis may make sexual intercourse difficult or even impossible:

-- The bend will make the penis “wider” at its tip (a bigger initial penetration) instead of it being straight and pointy, thus requiring more stretch by the vaginal opening, which is not always possible.
+- The bend will make the penis “wider” at its tip (a bigger initial penetration) instead of straight and pointy, thus requiring more stretch by the vaginal opening, which is not always possible.

-- During penetration, the bend may rub against the urethra or the rectal canal (depending on the angle of the bend) causing great discomfort/pain to the woman.
+- During penetration, the bend may rub against the urethra or the rectal canal (depending on the angle of the bend), causing great discomfort/pain to the woman.